-Gregory A. Wilson is a professor of English at St. John's University in New York City, where he teaches creative writing, speculative fiction, and other courses in literature.
-He is the author of the epic fantasy The Third Sign (Gale-Cengage, 2009); the dark fantasy Grayshade (The Ed Greenwood Group, 2017), first book of the Gray Assassin trilogy; and the graphic novels Icarus and Jellinek (Atthis Arts, forthcoming 2020).
-His first RPG adventure, Tales and Tomes from the Forbidden Library, was published by Alligator Alley Entertainment earlier this year, and the second edition of his academic book, The Problem in the Middle: Liminal Space and the Court Masque, was published last year by Clemson University Press.
-He also has a number of published short stories in various anthologies.
+Gregory A. Wilson is a professor of English at St. John's University in New York, where he teaches creative writing, speculative fiction, and other literature courses.
+He is the author of the epic fantasy The Third Sign (Gale Cengage, 2009); the dark fantasy Grayshade (Atthis Arts, 2021), first book of The Gray Assassin Trilogy (a Kickstarter launches the larger Grayshade IP in the fall); and the IBPA Benjamin Franklin Silver Medal-winning graphic novel Icarus (Atthis Arts, 2020), first book of The Longest Fall trilogy.
+His first RPG adventure, Tales and Tomes from the Forbidden Library, was published by Alligator Alley Entertainment in 2020, and the second edition of his academic book, The Problem in the Middle: Liminal Space and the Court Masque, was published in 2019 by Clemson University Press.
+He has many short stories in various anthologies.

-He co-hosts the critically acclaimed Speculate!
-The Podcast for Writers, Readers, and Fans (speculatesf.com), an actual play podcast in its 10th year of production.
-He is a member of the Gen Con Writers' Symposium and co-coordinator of the Origins Library, and is regularly invited to present work at national and international conventions.
+He co-hosts the critically acclaimed Speculate! (speculatesf.com), an actual play podcast in its 11th year.
+He is a member of the Gen Con Writers' Symposium and co-coordinator of the Origins Library, and he regularly presents work at national and international conventions.

-He lives with his wife (Clea), daughter (Senavene), and son (Calen)—both children named at his wife's urging for characters in The Third Sign, for which he believes they have forgiven him—in Riverdale, NY.
+He lives with his wife (Clea), daughter (Senavene), and son (Calen)—both children named at his wife's urging for characters in The Third Sign, for which he believes they have forgiven him—in southern Connecticut, in a former sea captain's 200-year-old home.
 His virtual home is gregoryawilson.com.